sdcondon/SCClassicalPlanning/docs/user-guide/getting-started.md

 // Now we are finally ready to declare our domain.
 // A domain defines the common aspects of all problems that occur within it.
-// Specifically, what actions are available: var domain = new Domain(moveToBlock, moveToTable);
+// Minimally, what actions are available: var domain = new Domain(moveToBlock, moveToTable);

 // Now we declare a few more constants.